Republic of the Congo: History

 Pascal Lissouba who became Congo's first elected president (1992–1997) during the period of multi-party democracy attempted to implement economic reforms with IMF backing to liberalize the economy.
-In the years 1993 and 1994 the first Congo Civil War in Congo occurred.
+In the years 1993 and 1994 the first Republic of the Congo Civil War occurred.
 In June 1996, IMF approved a three-year SDR 69.5m (US$100m) enhanced structural adjustment facility (ESAF) and was on the verge of announcing a renewed annual agreement when civil war broke out in Congo in 1997.

 Congo's democratic progress was derailed in 1997 when Lissouba and Sassou started to fight for power in the civil war.
 As presidential elections scheduled for July 1997 approached, tensions between the Lissouba and Sassou camps mounted.
 On 5 June, President Lissouba's government forces surrounded Sassou's compound in Brazzaville, and Sassou ordered members of his private militia (known as "Cobras") to resist.
 Thus began a four-month conflict that destroyed or damaged some of Brazzaville and caused tens of thousands of civilian deaths.
 In October, the Angolan government began an invasion of Congo to install Sassou in power and the Lissouba government fell.
 After that, Sassou declared himself president.

 A pro-constitutional reform rally in Brazzaville during October 2015.
 The constitution's reforms were subsequently approved in a disputed election that saw demonstrations and violence.

 In the elections in 2002, Sassou won with almost 90% of the vote cast.
 His two main rivals, Lissouba and Bernard Kolelas, were prevented from competing.
 A remaining rival, André Milongo advised his supporters to boycott the elections and then withdrew from the race.
 A constitution, agreed upon by referendum in January 2002, granted the president new powers, extended his term to seven years and introduced a new bicameral assembly.
 International observers took issue with the organization of the presidential election and the constitutional referendum, both of which were reminiscent in their organization of Congo's era of the 1-party state.
 Following the presidential elections, fighting restarted in the Pool region between government forces and rebels led by Pastor Ntumi; a peace treaty to end the conflict was signed in April 2003.

 Sassou won the following presidential election in July 2009.
 According to the Congolese Observatory of Human Rights, a non-governmental organization, the election was marked by "very low" turnout and "fraud and irregularities".
 In March 2015, Sassou announced that he wanted to run for yet another term in office and a constitutional referendum in October resulted in a changed constitution that allowed him to run during the 2016 presidential election.
 He won the election believed by some to be fraudulent.
 After violent protests in the capital, Sassou attacked the Pool region where the Ninja rebels of the civil war used to be based, in what was believed to be a distraction.
 This led to a revival of the Ninja rebels who launched attacks against the army in April 2016, leading 80,000 people to flee their homes.
 A ceasefire deal was signed in December 2017.